Dark-Form/SurrounDead-Internal/README.md

 Open the game then run the exe and it will load the trainer.

 once injected F1 if the menu key

+make sure your game is in dx11 mode